Why we care

 Clearly, something happens – something fundamentally different – that changes the upward career trajectory of women, even when they enter their careers on equal footing to men.
-While there are many potential factors, including work/life integration, employee benefits, leadership development, etc., we know that one of the biggest factors is performance management, as it influences both compensation and promotion decisions.
-Given this, we wanted to investigate what might be happening differently for the different genders2 within performance management.
+While there are many potential factors, including work / life integration, employee benefits, leadership development, etc., we know that one of the biggest factors is performance management, as it influences both compensation and promotion decisions.
+Given this, we wanted to investigate what might be happening differently for the different genders2 within PM.

 Our hypothesis for this study:

-Given the impact of performance management practices on promotion, it is likely that men and women are having different experiences within performance management that are negatively influencing women’s advancement in organizations.
+Given the impact of performance management practices on promotion, it's likely that men and women are having different experiences within PM that are negatively influencing women’s advancement in organizations.

-Often times, we assume that because a practice is fair on the surface that it must result in similarly fair outcomes for men and women.
+Oftentimes, we assume that, because a practice is fair on the surface, it must result in similarly fair outcomes for men and women.
 Thus, when we see differences, it can be easy to assume that the individuals are different in some fundamental manner.
-This is the case with men and women in the workforce, where different outcomes have been explained away by apparent “fixed” gender differences such as women desiring to leave work more frequently to care for family or women not having the same expertise or competence – especially in critical fields.
+This is the case with men and women in the workforce, where different outcomes have been explained away by apparent “fixed” gender differences, such as women desiring to leave work more frequently to care for family or women not having the same expertise or competence – especially in critical fields.

 Yet, when we dig into these arguments, we find they don’t hold water.

-Further, arguing that women want something fundamentally different from their careers and that they are leaving the workforce in droves to have babies and take care of family is not a true representation of turnover rates.
+Further, arguing that women want something fundamentally different from their careers and they're leaving the workforce in droves to have babies and take care of family is not a true representation of turnover rates.
 Especially when we see that women and men have similar turnover intentions and only 2% of women leaving the workforce do so to focus on family.6

-The truth is, the different outcomes that we see are not due to innate gender differences, but instead are a result of the different ways in which men and women experience work.
+The truth is, the different outcomes that we see aren't due to innate gender differences – but instead are a result of the different ways in which men and women experience work.
 From fundamentally different interactions with managers and peers to policies that inadvertently hinder women’s progress, women experience the workplace differently.

-Fairness has been a foundational concept in performance management since we started measuring performance.
+Fairness has been a foundational concept in PM since we started measuring performance.
 In fact, we began measuring production to help organizations make administrative decisions and determine how much to pay people (an idea still foundational in pay-for-performance approaches).
-However, as work has changed – so too has performance management.
+However, as work has changed – so too has PM.

-In the last 7 – 10 years, organizations have taken many steps – often times dramatic ones – to modernize their approach to performance management.
-While the primary aim of performance management redesign was to provide a more growth-oriented approach to drive performance, many of the changes also touched upon ideas of fairness.
+In the last 7-10 years, organizations have taken many steps – often times dramatic ones – to modernize their approach to performance management.
+While the primary aim of PM redesign was to provide a more growth-oriented approach to drive performance, many of the changes also touched upon ideas of fairness.

-Modern performance management extends the concept of fairness beyond a paycheck, including:
+Modern PM extends the concept of fairness beyond a paycheck, including:

 - Capturing a more accurate picture of performance by rethinking ratings and expanding performance evaluation criteria